-300 Below’s cryogenic treatment process has helped a number of musical instrument manufacturers to obtain the best quality sound while also reducing tooling costs during the musical instruments assembly process.
+300 Below’s cryogenic treatment process has helped a number of musical instrument manufacturers to obtain the best quality sound of music while also reducing tooling costs during the musical instruments assembly process.

 How can instrument manufacturers benefit from using cryogenic treatment?

 - Treating the parts used to make instruments

 - Treating the metal structures of brass musical instruments

 - Treating the strings for wood musical instruments

 FOR LUTHIER COMPONENTS USED TO SHAPE AND ASSEMBLE INSTRUMENTS:

 Cryogenically treating metal tools and components used to shape, bend, work, form, drill, press, cut, shave, and hammer musical instruments may help to increase their functional and operational lifespan.
 In larger production facilities where downtime may cause production backlogs while raising expenses from assembly line downtime, 300 Below’s cryogenic process can be added to parts that are prone to frequent wear or breakage.
 We offer a competitive advantage that keeps manufacturers in the green by reducing tooling and maintenance expenses caused by unnecessary breakage or changeouts.